robstoll/tutteli-gradle-plugins/README.md

 # ch.tutteli.gradle.plugins.kotlin.module.info [🔗](https://plugins.gradle.org/plugin/ch.tutteli.gradle.plugins.kotlin.module.info/4.8.0)

 Intended to be used in a kotlin project where either module-info.java is the single java source file or where >= jdk 11 is used.
-It sets up compileJava accordingly and configures the java extension to use jdk 11 for `sourceCompatibility`/`targetCompatibility` if not already set or higher.
+It sets up compileJava accordingly and configures JavaCompile tasks to use jdk 11 for `sourceCompatibility`/`targetCompatibility` if not already set or higher.

 Per default, it reads the module name (which is used for `--patch-module`) from the defined module-info.java.
 You can speed up this process (in case you have many java files) by defining `moduleName` on `project.extra`.